expfactory/expfactory/docs/pages/2-usage.md

            expfactory/experiments  --database sqlite start
 ```

-Here is how to specify a "hard coded" ordering.
-If your container has experiments that you don't list, they will not be included:
+Here is how to limit the experiments exposed in the portal.
+For example, you may have 30 installed in the container, but only want to reveal 3 for a session:

 ```
 docker run -v /tmp/my-experiment/data/:/scif/data \